Home » Skin Care » Body Skin Care » Scar Treatments

 2. Augmentation

-Deeper scars may require a different type of facial known as augmentation.
+Deeper scars may require a different type of facial acne scar treatment known as augmentation.
 With these types of treatments, the scar is actually filled in with a type of injection.
 That injection could include artificial substances, collagen, and even fat from other parts of your body depending on the preference of your dermatologist.
 This method of treatment is particularly effective against icebox scars and other deep scars.
 Treatment costs vary from between $300 to $700 per cubic centimeter of scarring.

 3. Laser Resurfacing